 Our complaints policy is designed to keep the process as simple as possible, so that you find it easy to share your experiences with us.
 Receiving feedback in this way about the services we provide helps us to understand those experiences, and to identify areas that need to be improved.

 A complaint can be made by anyone who is affected by the actions or decisions of the Trust.
 If you are complaining on someone else's behalf, we will first need to check with them that they are happy for us to respond to you.

 Is there a time limit for making a complaint?

 The statutory regulations state that complaints should be made within 12 months.
 However, we will still investigate complaints made outside this timeframe, as long at it is practicable to do so.

 You can decide who you would prefer to contact first about making a complaint, and that person will help to ensure all your options are explained to you.
 You can always expect us to listen, and then to investigate and respond promptly to your concerns.

 We would encourage you in the first instance to speak to a member of staff who is involved in your care.
 If you do not feel comfortable talking to someone directly, you can ask for someone independent to help you.
 The Service Experience Team can tell you more about this.

-If staff have been unable to resolve your concerns and you want to make a formal complaint you can contact the Trust's Chief Executive or Service Experience Team.
+If staff have been unable to resolve your concerns and you want to make a formal complaint you can contact the Trust's Chief Executive or Complaints Team.
 See the Contact box on the right for further details.

 If you have something you want to say about our services, you can also visit the Patient Opinion website.
 This is an independent site which has been set up to give people the opportunity to tell their story about their experience of using NHS services.